droberson/sshunt/README.md

 # Basic usage
-- Edit allow/block lists below to your liking.
+- Edit allow/block lists in sshunt.py to your liking.

 - Configure your sshd to listen on localhost only or a non-standard port by setting ListenAddress to 127.0.0.1 or Port to whatever you